torres2235/CS-100-R-Shell/README.md

 Arrays should be replaced with vectors.
 # Classes
-ReadInput - Single class responsible for printing $ and accepting input\
+**ReadInput** - Single class responsible for printing $ and accepting input. <br />

-Parser - Takes input and creates tokens.
-Makes a vector that holds our commands and connectors.\
+**Parser** - Takes input and creates tokens.
+Makes a vector that holds our commands and connectors. <br />

-Executor - Single class responsible for executing the commands inputed by the user.
+**Executor** - Single class responsible for executing the commands inputed by the user.
 Takes the output of Parser and runs execvp(). <br /> <br />

-Base - Abstract parent class that will serve as the base for our connectors.\ And - Inherits from Base Class and will process when the user inputs "&&".
+**Base** - Abstract parent class that will serve as the base for our connectors. <br />

+**And** - Inherits from Base Class and will process when the user inputs "&&".
 If first arguement passes, run the second arguement.
 If second arguement passes, output both.
-Executor is ran in here to do logic testing.\
+Executor is ran in here to do logic testing. <br />

-Or - Inherits from Base Class and will process when the user inputs "||".
+**Or** - Inherits from Base Class and will process when the user inputs "||".
 If first arguement passes only output first.
 If first arguement fails, run second arguement.
 If second arguement passes, output.
-Executor is ran in here to do logic testing.\
+Executor is ran in here to do logic testing. <br />

-Semi -Inherits from Base Class and will process when the user inputs ";".
+**Semi** -Inherits from Base Class and will process when the user inputs ";".
 Takes both children leaves and runs them both, regardless of whether one fails or not.
 Executor is ran in here to do logic testing. <br /> <br />

-Exit - Closes the R'Shell
+**Exit** - Closes the R'Shell

 # Prototypes/Research
-fork(), execvp(), waitpid() - Created a small program (for_demo.cpp) to experiment with fork(), pid, and how children work.
+**fork(), execvp(), waitpid()** - Created a small program (for_demo.cpp) to experiment with fork(), pid, and how children work.
 At this point we have a clear understanding on how to use these functions together and implament them within our Executor Class. <br /> <br />

-Shunting Yard - In order to build our expression tree with correct precedence, we are experementing with using the Shunting Yard algorithm.
+**Shunting Yard** - In order to build our expression tree with correct precedence, we are experementing with using the Shunting Yard algorithm.

 # Development and Roadmap Testing
 Anthony Pan | Joshua Torres